Steamboat U-14 boys open youth soccer tournament with a win

 The Steamboat Soccer Club U-14 boys team had a slow first half against St. Vrain, but a late-game surge helped them to a 3-1 victory on Friday, July 19, at Ski Town Fields.
 It was the first of three or more games for the team in the Steamboat Mountain Soccer Tournament.

-“I thought we played a really strong in the second half,” Church said.
+“I thought we played really strong in the second half,” Church said.
 “We kind of were working into it in the first half, so we gave up an easy goal, but after that, slowly but surely, the boys got into the game and took control.”

 While high school boys play in the fall, the youth boys play essentially year-round, with the tournament falling smack dab in the middle of spring and fall seasons.